 >Wake up early and begin your drive up Edgartown-Tisbury Road to the Tisbury Farmer’s Market.

 >Explore the stalls and enjoy an ice coffee.
-Pick up an egg roll and other picnic snacks for the road.
+Pick up GF fried chicken and other picnic snacks for the road.

 >Continue driving up Middle Road and stop at various farm stands for more nibbles.
-(An optional detour to Menemsha for a sandwich from The Bite)
+(An optional detour to Menemsha for a lobster roll from Larsons)

 >Spend the day at the beach in Aquinnah.
 Check out the cliffs of Gay Head and the Lighthouse.